 Observation 24 After 5 minuses.
 After Mining contents A the blue stain came out on the blue stain came out to now borney.
-B more the dikused stoins was more than A mas opeaned. С ow then B the solution was slightly dorkor than B D Hore Much more stain diffused and than C The solution was Ē The amound of stained diffused out was much some than the above of as the upper level of solution you almost The solution was dark blue.
+B more the dikused stoins was more than A mas opeaned. С The More stain diffused out than B the solution was slightly dorkor than B D Hore Much more stain diffused and than C The solution was Ē The amound of stained diffused out was much soone about a should of solution you almost The solution was dark blue.